Fund for Women's Equality Board

 The Rev. Dr. Serene Jones, a highly respected scholar and public intellectual, is the 16th President of the historic Union Theological Seminary in the City of New York.
 The first woman to head the 180-year-old institution, Jones occupies the Johnston Family Chair for Religion and Democracy.
 Jones came to Union after seventeen years at Yale University, where she was the Titus Street Professor of Theology at the Divinity School, and Chair of the University’s Program in Women, Gender and Sexuality Studies.

-Carol Jenkins is Secretary of the Fund for Women's Equality.
+Carol Jenkins is co-President and CEO of the Fund for Women's Equality.
 Ms. Jenkins is an award-winning writer, producer and media consultant.
 She is a sought-after speaker and writer on issues relating to the media, specifically the participation of women and people of color; women’s participation in the political and economic structures in the US; and the health of women in developing countries, particularly on the African continent.
 She was founding president of The Women’s Media Center, a national non-profit and serves as chair of AMREF USA, an African health organization.

-Maria T. Vullo is the Superintendent of New York State Department of Financial Services.
+Maria T. Vullo is the former Superintendent of New York State Department of Financial Services.
 She was formerly a Partner in the Litigation Department of Paul, Weiss, Rifkind, Wharton & Garrison LLP with over 25 years of trial and appellate experience in a broad range of complex business litigations and investigations.
-Ms. Vullo recently received the New York Women Making a Difference Award from Eleanor’s Legacy, the Humanitarian of the Year Award from the Interfaith Nutrition Network, and the Distinguished Corporate Citizen Award from A Better Balance, among many other awards and professional recognitions.
+Ms. Vullo received the New York Women Making a Difference Award from Eleanor’s Legacy, the Humanitarian of the Year Award from the Interfaith Nutrition Network, and the Distinguished Corporate Citizen Award from A Better Balance, among many other awards and professional recognitions.

 Lauren Embrey is president and philanthropic visionary of the Embrey Family Foundation and CEO of Embrey Interests, Ltd. She serves on many boards, including the AT&T Performing Arts Center and Women Moving Millions.
 Embrey's awards for her philanthropic work include the Women Who Give Hope Award from Chiapas International in 2010, Women’s eNews’ 21 Leaders for the 21st Century in 2011, Ms. Foundation’s Women of Vision Award for Philanthropy in 2013, She Should Run’s Wendy Award in 2014 and Nomi Network’s Abolitionist Award in 2016